p-galanin/android-dictionary/README.md

 # android-dictionary
-Simple personal dictionary for most useful words
+Simple personal dictionary for the most useful words